The Rise of HMO Properties in the UK and the Importance of HMO Property Insurance

 In the United Kingdom, the housing market has seen a significant rise in the popularity of Houses in Multiple Occupation (HMOs).

-What is an HMO?
+What is a HMO?

 A House in Multiple Occupation (HMO) is a type of rental property that is shared by three or more tenants who are not part of the same household (i.e., they are not family members).
 Each tenant typically has their own private bedroom but shares common areas like the kitchen, bathroom, and living room.

 HMOs are regulated by specific rules that address safety, health, and welfare standards, differentiating them from other types of rental accommodations.
+Given these specific regulations, landlords must ensure they have an appropriate HMO insurance policy that covers all necessary aspects, including property owners’ liability and building risks.

 The Average Cost of Renting a Room in an HMO